The primary reason your bathroom walls and ceilings become so moldy is the moisture present inside.

 - Directly spray this mixture onto molds and allow it to set in for 15 to 25 minutes

 - If the wall surface is rough, you can use a stiff brush to scrub the molds of off walls

 - Rinse the surface with clean water

 - Open all the windows and doors, so everything can completely dry

 Keep in mind that bleach is a powerful mold cleaner solution to use on hard surfaces like tubs, showers, basins, and tiles in the bathroom.

 But it is not very effective for cleaning molds on porous surfaces like wood.

 This is simply because of the fact that mold spread its roots deep into the porous surfaces.

-And just wiping the surface will not kill the molds that is thriving beneath the surface.
+And just wiping the surface will not kill the molds that are thriving beneath the surface.

 2- Treat the Wood with Boric Acid